MeltwaterArchive/lighter/README.md

 the metadata labels that Proxymatic use for canaries.
 The `--canary-cleanup` parameter destroys canary instances when they are removed from configuration.

+Take care that the `--canary-group` parameter is unique to the deployment job and branch that executes the canary deployment.
+Lighter will clean out canaries with the same group name if they aren't being generated anymore, and if multiple deployment jobs share a group name they'd conflict and destroy each others canaries.

 ### Canaries From Files
 This example use a `*-canary-*` filename convention to separate canaries from normal services.
 In this workflow you would copy the regular service file `myservice.yml`, and make any tentative changes in this new